2017 Suunto Zoop and Zoop Novo – Which is best for you?

 What about the Zoop?

-As with most newly discontinued items, this is still currently available to buy brand new.
+As with most recently discontinued items, this is still currently available to buy brand new.
 This is where great savings are to be made!

 A downside of the Zoop has always been that there’s no backlight.
 It does have a super bright phosphorescent LCD display.
 A quick flash of your torch will light up the display when night diving, wreck diving or cave diving.
 Being phosphorescent, the display will fade out within minutes.